jackssrt/robloxnotif/README.md

 # How to use

-Just run `main.py` with python and you will get a desktop notification when someone:
+Just run `main.py` with python in a terminal and you will get a desktop notification when someone:

 - ![Playing icon](https://raw.githubusercontent.com/jackssrt/robloxnotif/master/icons/png/playing.png)Joins a game
 - ![Online icon](https://raw.githubusercontent.com/jackssrt/robloxnotif/master/icons/png/online.png)Goes online